Suffolk’s bag fee: What you should know

 The county’s new law went into effect on Jan.
 1, but some shoppers have been caught off-guard about where the fee is being charged.

 On Jan.
-1, Long Islanders rang in the new year and a new charge at checkout in Suffolk County: five cents per disposable shopping bag.
+1, Long Islanders rang in the new year and a new charge at checkout in Suffolk County: 5 cents per disposable shopping bag.

 Here are some of the biggest questions, explained.